stvndall/LanguageTechStats/README.md

 This is a repo that should help guide people to which language[s] to use for a new microservice project.

-I Do not know if I am always following best practices for a given language Pull requests for when you :rage: are always welcome :tada:
+I Do not know if I am always following best practices for a given language Pull requests if a better way is known, are always welcome :tada:

 ## The Goal